rbpatt2019/ToDonePy/README.rst

 Next Steps
 ----------

-- Develop command line interface structure, likely using a Click group with subcommands.
+- Develop command line interface structure, as described in this document
 - Continue to expand README and doumentation.

 Thank Yous